MoritzHayden/bosco/README.md

 ## Dependencies

-Dependencies are automatically scanned and updated with [Dependabot](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates) on a daily basis, as configured in [dependabot.yml](./.github/dependabot.yml).
+Dependencies are automatically scanned and updated with [Dependabot](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates) every weekday at 10am UTC, as configured in [dependabot.yml](./.github/dependabot.yml).
 For questions about security, please reference the [Security Policy](./docs/SECURITY.md).

 ## Deployment